mozillascience/studyGroupLessons/README.md

 ### Where We Are

-Study groups are springing up all over the world!
+People are starting coding meetups for scientists and reseatchers around the world, both with us and on their own.
 Check out the [map of Study Groups](https://github.com/mozillascience/studyGroupLessons/blob/master/whereWeAre.geojson), see if there's one near you, or add your own by sending us a pull request (add yourself to `whereWeAre.geojson`, link required!), or open an issue and we'll add you.

 For help getting your longitude and lattitude pre-formatted in geojson, find yourself on [this awesome web app](http://dbsgeo.com/latlon/)